FreeRTOS/iot-reference-esp32/GettingStartedGuide.md

      ```

 3. Transport Interface Test
+    - First setup a TCP echo server.
+This can be done on any Linux machine but following are the instructions to do so in an AWS EC2 instance.
       - Create an EC2 instance and change the security group inbound rules to accept packets from all traffic.
       - Clone [FreeRTOS-Libraries-Integration-Tests](https://github.com/FreeRTOS/FreeRTOS-Libraries-Integration-Tests) in a directory of your choice within your EC2 file system.
       - Follow the instructions [here](https://github.com/FreeRTOS/FreeRTOS-Libraries-Integration-Tests/tree/main/tools/echo_server) to generate the self signed certificates.
 Download the certificates generated for the server to your PC.
       - Run the go server at `FreeRTOS-Libraries-Integration-Tests/tools/echo_server` with TLS.
 Follow
       [Run The Transport Interface Test](https://github.com/FreeRTOS/FreeRTOS-Libraries-Integration-Tests/tree/main/src/transport_interface#6-run-the-transport-interface-test)
       to start an echo server.
     - In the file [test_param_config.h](./components/FreeRTOS-Libraries-Integration-Tests/config/test_param_config.h) set `ECHO_SERVER_ROOT_CA` to `NULL`